Atrop1n/LoRa_Camera_Trap/README.md

 2. Reciever is not getting any packets                                Make sure both modules are configured with the exact same bandwidth, spread factor, and coding rate.
 Keep the RSSI above -120 dBm and SNR above 0.
 Also don't forget to trigger the motion sensor!
 3. Pictures are too brigth                                            Move the camera out of direct sun, or take extra dummy pictures before transmitting.
 Adjusting camera settings might help as well.
 4. There is no photo on the webpage, even if new packets are coming   Refresh the page.
 If the problem persists, it means the initial packet was not received.
 Restart both modules and try again.
 Make sure you start the receiver before the sender, to make sure the initial packet is received.
-5. Pictures contain horizontal stripes and weird discoloring          Some packets were lost.
-Increase bandwidth, decrease sprad factor, or decrease range.
-6. Timestamp is shifted by a few hours                                Change the ntp server and adjust the time shift in configTime().
+5. Timestamp is shifted by a few hours                                Change the ntp server and adjust the time shift in configTime().
 ```